Existence of processes violating causal inequalities on time-delocalised subsystems: Results

 It was then shown that this argument can be generalised, and that there exist other types of processes which have a realisation in this sense.
 Notably, this is the case for the entire class of unitary extensions of bipartite processes, of which the quantum switch is a particular example.
 It was subsequently shown in Refs.~\cite{barrett20,yokojima20} that all such processes are variations of the quantum switch, but the proof of Ref.~\cite{oreshkov18} did not rely on this knowledge.
 It is the idea behind the original proof from Ref.~\cite{oreshkov18}, together with the subsequent result of Refs.~\cite{barrett20,yokojima20}, that will allow us to generalise the proof to the tripartite case.
-We will therefore in the following recall the bipartite result from Ref.~\cite{oreshkov18} in the language and conventions we use in this paper (notably employing the Choi representation and the link product).
+We therefore recall the bipartite result from Ref.~\cite{oreshkov18}, in the language and conventions we use in this paper (notably employing the Choi representation and the link product), in \hyperref[app:bipartite_methods]{Methods}, and the corresponding proofs in Supplementary Note~\hyperref[app:bipartite_proof]{2}.\\